ringcentral/ringcentral-api-docs/docs/call-log/manual/details.md

 Authorization: Bearer REPLACE_WITH_YOUR_VALID_ACCESS_TOKEN
 ```

 If everything worked, we should receive an HTTP 200 response with the JSON body which contain the `legs` property.
-Specifically, for the most recent item in the list which was used to make an inbound call to a Call Group, we can see the second leg being connected from the outside line to my Call Group main number:
+Specifically, for the most recent item in the list which was used to make an inbound call to a Call Group, we can see the second leg being connected from the outside line to the Call Group main number:
-(your numbers will differ, but the end result should be the similar if you have used a call group)

 ```json
 {